 Tire pressure greatly affects vehicle handling and stability.
-Under pressure may cause tire to deflate and rotate on wheel.
+Under pressure may cause tire to deflate and rotate on wheel or dislodge from the rim.
 Overpressure may burst the tire.
 Always follow recommended pressure.
-NEVER set tire pressure below minimum.
-It could cause the tire to dislodge from the rim.

 Check pressure when tires are cold before using the vehicle.
 Tire pressure changes with temperature and altitude.
 Recheck pressure if one of these conditions has changed.